Finding out what makes researchers tick

 Researcher Focus Groups

-The results of the survey will help us identify key groups of researchers that use human tissue in their work.
-We may then invite willing participants to participate in a focus group.
+The results of the survey will help us identify key groups of researchers that use human samples in their work.
+We will invite relevant biomedical researchers to participate in a focus group.
 The aim of the groups will be to get further feedback on the survey results by dissecting motivations and what would lead to changes in behaviour.
-Participants will also be asked to test drive the UKCRC Tissue Directory and provide direct feedback on what does, and doesn’t, work.
+Participants may also be asked to test drive the UKCRC Tissue Directory and provide direct feedback on what does, and doesn’t, work.

 All the results of the work will be published following completion and will directly influence the development of the resource.
 If you are interested in taking part, or finding out more about our work please browse our website or get in touch with us.